dylanhansch/hsdlinks/README.md

 hsdlinks
 ========

-A custom URL shortener specifically made for use on http://hsdlinks.net
+A custom URL shortener specifically made for HSDLinks